sonofhypnos/CV/README.md

 make
 ```

-It will produce two different versions of your cv.
+It will produce two different versions of the cv.